randyrossi/vicii-kawari/FORKING.md

 ## Can my feature be upstreamed into the official variant?

 If your feature is a good fit for being upstreamed, it will be considered.
-It would have to be a feature that should be common to all variants.
 Bug fixes should almost always be upstreamed so if you find any, please submit a pull request with a good description of the issue and the fix.

 ## What are some things I can do in my fork?